rmello4d/TheSustainableDeveloper/beyond_muscles.md

 To go further, we have to reach our joints, ligaments and our deep tissue.

-Just to clarify, we use our joints, ligaments and tendons while exercising.
+Just to clarify, we use our joints, ligaments and tendons while exercising our muscles.

+Is that enough ?

-The important question is, how far are we using them ?
-Are we opening our joints and ligaments enough, so we can clean up the toxins and the stress of life ?
+Are we opening our joints and ligaments to clean up the toxins and the stress of life ?

-Our body depends on our joints, ligaments and our deep tissue to move.
+Let's understand the joints, ligaments and our deep tissue.
+Our body uses them to move.
 They are the connections between bones and muscles.

 To loose one of these connections could have a devastating impact in our body.